dwillmer/phosphor-widget/README.md

 ```

 Likewise, a widget can be detached from the DOM with the `detach` method,
-though it is more common to simply `dipose` of the widget.
+though it is more common to simply `dispose` of the widget.

 ```typescript
 let widget = new Widget();